 Mental Health Educator – Mental Health and Addictions and Intellectual Disabilities Service

-We are looking for a dynamic Mental Health professional to work with two other educator team members within the Mental Health, Addictions and Intellectual Disabilities Service (MHAID) to contribute to the co-ordination, facilitation and development of Service based training and education.
+We are looking for a dynamic Mental Health professional to work part time with two other educator team members within the Mental Health, Addictions and Intellectual Disabilities Service (MHAID) to contribute to the co-ordination, facilitation and development of Service based training and education.
 This position requires a collaborative approach across the MHAID service to ensure that the focus of ongoing training and education is inclusive of a local and national direction.
 Collectively the educator positions have responsibility to identify local educational needs and priorities, to facilitate and evaluate both mandatory and non-mandatory training, whilst ensuring that the service meets the legislative and Ministry of Health requirements and directions for MHAID services.

 To be considered for the role you will need to meet the following criteria: